code4romania/redirectioneaza/README.md

 If you would like to suggest new functionality, open an Issue and mark it as a __[Feature request]__.
 Please be specific about why you think this functionality will be of use.
-If you can, please include some visual description of what you would like the UI to look like if you are suggesting new UI elements.
+If you can, please include some visual description of what you would like the UI to look like if you’re suggesting new UI elements.

 ## Built With